cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 <span class="notranslate">X-Ray</span> can gather and visualize information about top N slowest system functions, external requests, software modules and database queries of the client’s website.

-First release of <span class="notranslate">X-Ray</span> is offered for cPanel administrators and support to find the cause of website performance issues.

-<span class="notranslate">X-Ray</span> can monitor websites that were developed on cPanel hosts and use PHP (see [PHP version list](/cloudlinux-os-plus/#list-of-supported-php-versions)) or WordPress.

 ### Installation

 1. Make sure you are an approved X-Ray beta-tester (only non-reseller accounts apply)